Inside: Why You Want Your Kids To Be Bored This Summer. You’ll be shocked when you see what starts to happen…

 And we LOVED it!

-That is why I really hope my kids are bored this Summer.
+That is why you want your kids to be bored this Summer.

 I actually look forward to hearing my kids tell me “I’m bored.”